clinton-mwachia/go-mastery/Data Structures/5.0 Graphs/graphs.md

 - **Edge List:** An edge list represents the graph as a slice of edges, where each edge is a pair of vertices.
 This method is simple but may not provide efficient edge existence checks. citeturn0search3

-**Libraries and Resources:**

-- **GoGraph:** A generic Go library for creating graph data structures and performing operations on them.
-It supports different kinds of graphs such as directed graphs, acyclic graphs, or trees. citeturn0search8

-- **Graph Algorithms:** For implementing graph algorithms like Breadth-First Search (BFS) and Depth-First Search (DFS), you can refer to tutorials that provide step-by-step guidance. citeturn0search6

 By understanding and implementing graphs in Go, you can effectively model and solve complex problems that involve relationships and connections